 Chances are you already know that eating too much sugar isn’t good for you.
-Yet you’re probably still overdoing it: Americans average about 20 tablespoons of added sugars per day, compared to the recommended 6 tablespoons for women and 9 tablespoons for men.
-(That doesn't include sugar found naturally in foods like fruits and milk.)
+Yet you’re probably still overdoing it.
+Americans average about 270 calories of sugar each day, that’s about 17 teaspoons a day, compared to the recommended limits of about 12 teaspoon per day or 200 calories.

 Sugary drinks, candy, baked goods, and sweetened dairy are the main sources of added sugar.
 But even savory foods, like breads, tomato sauce, and protein bars, can have sugar, making it all too easy to end up with a surplus of the sweet stuff.
 To complicate it further, added sugars can be hard to spot on nutrition labels since they can be listed under a number of names, such as corn syrup, agave nectar, palm sugar, cane juice, or sucrose.
 (See more names for sugar on the graphic below.)

 No matter what it’s called, sugar is sugar, and in excess, it can negatively affect your body in many ways.
 Here’s a closer look at how sugar can mess with your health, from head to toe.

 Eating sugar gives your brain a huge surge of a feel-good chemical called dopamine, which explains why you’re more likely to crave a candy bar at 3 p.m. than an apple or a carrot.
 Because whole foods like fruits and veggies don’t cause the brain to release as much dopamine, your brain starts to need more and more sugar to get that same feeling of pleasure.
 This causes those “gotta-have-it” feelings for your after-dinner ice cream that are so hard to tame.